Technical Brief

 AffirmedID | affirmedid.com | June 2026

 Sentinel is not a monitoring agent.
-It is a cryptographically registered, policy-enforcing, proximity-verifying component of the Pulse CA framework—running silently on the endpoint, active for the duration of every session it protects.
+It is a cryptographically registered, policy-enforcing, proximity-verifying, agentic-session-aware component of the Pulse CA framework, running silently on the endpoint, active for the duration of every session it protects, and serving as the local trust broker for every AI agent operating within that session.
 Note: AffirmedID Sentinel is unrelated to Microsoft Sentinel, which is a SIEM product.

 Executive Summary